nodirt/git-tf/README.md

 This will import the entire change history from TFS to Git.
 Be patient.
 TFS works way slower than Git.

-To import only a certain part of the history use `--version` option:

-    $ git tf clone -e yourName@tfsServer.com --version=42121

-This will fetch change history since changeset 42121.
+###Changesets to fetch

+There are four ways to specify what changesets to fetch:

+1. By default only the latest changeset is fetched
+2. `--all` option: fetch the entire TFS history
+3. `--number` option: fetch a specified number of changesets
+4. `--version` option: fetch changesets since the specified version

 ###Line endings